jeffreyle24/Perfect-Nails-and-Spa/README.md

 Service Pages: Detailed pages describing the nail services offered, such as manicures, pedicures, and nail art.

-Contact & Booking Information: Clear and accessible contact information, including a Google Maps integration, phone number, and an option for customers to book appointments online.
+Contact & Booking Information: Clear and accessible contact information, including a Google Maps integration, phone number, and hours of operation.
 Gallery: A photo gallery showcasing the salon’s work, giving customers a sense of the available services.

 Getting Started